w4fflesjr/w4fflesjr.github.io/README.md

 1. Open the link in **Safari** (Chrome and other browsers do not support all required GPS features on iOS)
 1. Bookmark it or keep the tab open for easy access

-> **Note:** Adding to Home Screen is not recommended on iPhone — iOS restricts location access for home screen web apps.
+> **Note:** You can add it to your Home Screen on iPhone, but when prompted uncheck “Open as Web App” — this ensures location access works correctly.

 **Android:**